blitz-js/drafts/session-pseudo-code.md

     }
 }

-function getSessionHelper(sessionToken: string, inputAntiCSRFToken: string | undefined, enableCsrfProtection: boolean) {
+function getSessionHelper(sessionToken: string, inputAntiCSRFToken: string | undefined, enableCsrfProtection: boolean, httpMethod: string) {
     let splittedToken = sessionToken.split(";");
     let sessionHandle = splittedToken[0]; // we need to check for the version too at the end and make sure its v0 (see creating a new session function) let sessionInfo = readFromDb(sessionHandle);